ai-abhishekdey/LLM/README.md

 ```

-## Check your environment variables in a python
+## Check your environment variables in python

 ```